rayxsong/research/content/Concept/Normalization.md

 Decide if you put BN before or after activation functions.
 Maybe don't need to use bias, because BN used offset.

+hard to use with sequence and small batch, hard to parrallel

+Layer Normalization
+batter for RNNs
+can deal with sequences
+any batch number works
+can parallelize

+not good with CNNs